Aortic Stenosis: Symptoms, Diagnosis & Treatment

-As a former patient that required aortic valve replacement surgery due to this type of heart disease, I created this page to help you answer these and other questions.
+As a former patient that required aortic valve replacement surgery due to this disease, I recently filmed this video with Dr. Marc Gillinov, a leading cardiac surgeon from the Cleveland Clinic and co-author of Heart 411, to help you learn about aortic stenosis.

 What Is Aortic Stenosis?